zyteo/LighTide/readme.md

 ```
 To use the app, user should:

-- Click a point on the map
+- Click a point on the map / Search a place in search box
 - Click registers a coordinate, gets a lat/long (useState)
 - User confirms that is the point they are interested in, selects "get details" button
 - Button will parse lat/long info into API, get the results and display on screen